bernieplug/plugable-btaps/README.rst

 libbtaps Docs and Examples
 __________________________
-Find some usage examples and documentation for libbtaps in `DOCUMENTATION.rst`_
+Find some usage examples and documentation for libbtaps in our `GitHub Wiki`_

 Troubleshooting
 _______________